 For example, Arabic and Devanagari scripts will not display properly in most standard design programs.
 You’ll either need a localized version of the software or a special plugin.

 So what’s the bottom line?
 If you want your content to have the same impact on foreign audiences as it does at home, you have to pay attention to both the words AND the visual impact of the design.
 And that means avoiding the numerous potential pitfalls of multilingual desktop publishing.

-At K International, our knowledgeable design team has the tools and processes to make sure your documents look just as good in the target languages as they do in the original.
-Learn more about our multilingual typesetting and design studio, and get a free quote on your project today!
+The design team at K International has the tools and processes (and experience!) to make sure your documents look just as good in the target languages as they do in the original.
+Learn more about our multilingual typesetting and design studio, Its important to build international considerations into your communications project early so we’ll happily talk you through any ideas/projects you have.
+If you something pricing we’ll get a free quote back to you the same day.